 Solution 3: Establish a reward system

 Everyone loves when their achievements get recognized, be it at the workplace or not – it acts as a great motivator and boosts employee satisfaction, especially in challenging times.
 Set KPIs and think of how to reward employees when they meet them.
-Bonuses, gift cards, or professional development coaching in desired direction are always a good surprise.
+Bonuses, gift cards, or professional development coaching in the desired direction are always a good surprise.

 Challenge #6 Inefficient time management